The Transformative Power and Complex Challenges of Artificial Intelligence in Education Education stands at a pivotal moment in human histor...

 and for how long.
 Be transparent about AI use.

-retention periods, access rights, and procedures for data breaches.
-Train
+data ownership, retention periods, access rights, and procedures for data

-parties.
-Ensure any sharing is covered by strong data protection
+data with third parties.
+Ensure any sharing is covered by strong data

 Affordability is a major challenge.